 The Mobile Web App (shown above) provides information on bus voltage, bus current, input alarm status, and the status and current level of each of the bus output channels.
-Tapping on an output cell will enable or disable that output. (if you are logged in using the Administrator account) The cell will be green when enabled, red when disabled.
+Tapping on an output cell will enable or disable that output. (if logged in using an Administrator or Control account) The cell will be green when enabled, red when disabled.